 SHIFTPOD asked us to experience their new SHIFTPOD2 at this year’s Burning Man.
-We told them we would only write this review if we loved it…and guess what?
+So, we told them we would try out their tent, but only write a review if we loved it…and guess what?
 The thing was freaking amazing!

 WHAT’S A SHIFTPOD?

 Designed by Burning Man veterans that camped in every possible configuration on the “Playa” for over two decades, Christian Weber and his team came up with the ultimate shelter.
 Made of a high-tech seven-layer fabric that insulates from heat/cold/wind/dust/rain/sun, this spacious pole-free tent is super easy to set up; plus, it’s portable and stylish enough for even the most discerning Burner.

 - In Transit: 6 feet tall x 1 foot wide; 64 lbs